jupyter/nbviewer.org-deploy/README.md

     invoke servers

+### Adding a node

+    invoke add_node

+will allocate a new node with `docker-machine`, start nbviewer on it, and add it to fastly.

+Remember to commit the changes to the `machine` credentials directory when you do this.

+### Removing a node

+    invoke remove_node nbviewer-1

+will teardown a server and remove it from fastly.

+Remember to commit the changes to the `machine` credentials directory when you do this.

 ## Running nbviewer with docker

-The commands below talk to docker directly, and are to be run with access to docker, either directly or via `docker-machine`.
+The commands below talk to a single docker instance, and are to be run with access to docker, either directly or via `docker-machine`.

 ### Booting from scratch